CozmaDacian/Shazam_App/README.md

 to many keys the retrieval would be extremely slow.
 Matching Process:
-After we compute the hashes for a song we have to do a voting process so we use the same hashing alghorithm .
+After we compute the hashes for a song we have to do a voting process so we use the same hashing alghorithm but with more lenient consitions more hashes per neoghborhood.
+.
 As many song minght have the same hash, we have to take the song with the highest number of votes as that one is the most likely to be the correct song